BenjaminPlanterose/UMtools/README.md

 # 2  cg00061679    28780415
 ```

-For are more thorough annotation of type-I and II probes, we can execute:
+For a more thorough annotation of type-I and II probes, we can execute:

 ```r
 annotation <- getAnnotation(rgSet)